coreos/docs/launching-containers/building/getting-started-with-docker/index.md

 docker run ubuntu /bin/echo hello world
 ```

-Let's launch an ubuntu container and install apache inside of it using the bash prompt:
+Let's launch an Ubuntu container and install Apache inside of it using the bash prompt:

 ```
 docker run -t -i ubuntu /bin/bash
 ```

 The `-t` and `-i` flags allocate a pseudo-tty and keep stdin open even if not attached.
 This will allow you to use the container like a traditional VM as long as the bash prompt is running.
-Install apache with `apt-get install apache2`.
-You're probably wondering what address you can connect to in order to test that apache was correctly installed...we'll get to that after we commit the container.
+Install Apache with `apt-get install apache2`.
+You're probably wondering what address you can connect to in order to test that Apache was correctly installed...we'll get to that after we commit the container.

 ## Commiting a Container

 After that completes, we need to `commit` these changes to our container with the container ID and the image name.
 Fetch the container id using `docker ps` in another shell.

-Remember, the image name is in the format of `username/name`...we're going to use `coreos` in this example.
-Insert the id with the image name you'd like to use:
+The image name is in the format of `username/name`.
+You can commit using any username and image name locally, but to push an image to the public registry, the username must be a valid [Docker.IO user account](https://www.docker.io/account/signup/).

+We're going to use `coreos` in this example but you should [sign up for a Docker.IO user account](https://www.docker.io/account/signup/) and use that instead.

 ```
 docker commit 72d468f455ea coreos/apache
 ```

-The overlay filesystem works similar to git: our image now builds off of the `ubuntu` base and adds another layer with apache on top.
+The overlay filesystem works similar to git: our image now builds off of the `ubuntu` base and adds another layer with Apache on top.
 These layers get cached separately so that you won't have to pull down the ubuntu base more than once.

 ## Keeping the Apache Container Running

-Now we have our ubuntu container with apache running in one shell and an image of that container sitting on disk.
+Now we have our Ubuntu container with Apache running in one shell and an image of that container sitting on disk.
 Let's launch a new container based on that image but set it up to keep running indefinitely.
 The basic syntax looks like this, but we need to configure a few additional options that we'll fill in as we go:

 ```
 docker run [options] [image] [process]